elithecho/rails-boilerplate/README.md

 # If you install webmock and rspec
 # spec/spec_helper
 require 'webmock/rspec'

+# Add this line into your spec/rails_helper

+Shoulda::Matchers.configure do |config|
+  config.integrate do |with|
+    # Choose a test framework:
+    with.test_framework :rspec
+    with.library :rails
+  end
+end
 ```

 If using *rspec-rails* and *devise*, add this into `spec/rails-helper` config to allow commands like current_user and sign_in